-Septic tank baffles are devices within the septic tank that are essential to keep the solids in the tank, where they belong.
-Baffles also separate the floating scum layer from the liquid layer, promote settling of solids to the bottom of the tank, and allow only clarified liquid to enter the sand filter.
-There are three baffles located in a two compartment septic tank -- one on the inlet, where the sewage enters the tank; one on the wall dividing the tank into two compartments; and one on the outlet, where the effluent leaves the tank.
-All tank baffles should be inspected whenever the sludge and scum levels are measured.
-To thoroughly inspect the baffles, it is sometimes necessary to pump the tank.
+Septic tank baffles are devices in the septic tank that are essential to keep the solids in the tank, where they belong, separate the floating scum layer from the liquid layer, promote settling of solids to the bottom of the tank, and allow only clarified liquid to enter the sand filter.
+There are three baffles located in a two compartment septic tank -- one on the inlet, where the sewage enters the tank; one on the wall dividing the tank into two compartments; and one on the outlet.
+All tank baffles should be inspected whenever the sludge and scum levels are measured, but to thoroughly inspect the baffles it is sometimes necessary to pump the tank.